-According to AL Code § 10A-1-5.31 (2019), every Alabama LLC must appoint a registered agent.
+According to the Code of Alabama § 10A-1-5.31, every Alabama LLC must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your filings wherever possible to ensure maximum privacy.

 If you’re starting a new business, you probably already know what you want to name your LLC.
 But you’ll need to know if your preferred name is available.
-To find out, visit http://arc-sos.state.al.us/CGI/CORPNAME.MBR/INPUT and search until you find the perfect name for your LLC.
+To find out, visit the Alabama SOS Business Entity Records and search through the existing business names until you find the perfect, unclaimed name for your LLC.
 Alabama is also the only state that requires a name reservation before filing.
 Getting your name reservation is included in the filing instructions below.